sarahmarshy/nsapi-porting-guide/README.md

 ### The `connect()` method

 High level API calls to an implementation of a network-socket API are **identical** across networking protocols.
-The only difference is the method through which you connect to the network.
+The only difference is the interface object constructor and the method through which you connect to the network.
 For example, a Wi-Fi connection requires an SSID and password, a cellular connection requires an APN and Ethernet doesn't require any credentials.
 Only the `connect` method syntax of the derived classes reflects these differences.
 The intended design allows the user to change out the connectivity of the app by adding a new library and changing the API call for connecting to the network.

 Below is a demonstration with the code that sends an HTTP request over Ethernet: